pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`the angle of the line`
          | :sg:`angle -> float`

-         The angle of the line representing its orientation.
-Calculated using the `atan2(yb - ya, xb - xa)` formula.
-This attribute is read-only, it cannot be reassigned.
-To change the line's angle use the `rotate` method or change its `a` or `b` attributes.
+         The angle of the line, representing its orientation.
+         It's equivalent to :math:`atan2(by - ay, bx - ax)`.
+This attribute is read-only and can be changed by modifying the `a` or `b` attributes.

          .. versionadded:: 2.5.3